dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 ### 4. Recommended software

-Install other Hemlock utilities and recommended software with `sudo hlk install [options]`.
+Install other Hemlock utilities and recommended software with `hlk setup [options]`.
 The options specify which recommended software tools you want to download.
 For example, to install VS Code, Heroku-CLI, Git, Google Chrome and Chromedriver, and Cloud SDK, run:

 ```
 $ hlk setup --vscode --heroku-cli --git --chrome --cloud-sdk